JvanKatwijk/qt-dab/README.md

 Use the database downloader (for Windows and Linux available as precompiled item) to download a fresh copy of the database.
 Or download a copy of the database from the repository.

+A copy of the database is part of the repository.
+The directory **helpers** contains a file "tiiFile.zip", unpack the zipped file and store the result in your homedirectory (folder).

 If Qt-DAB does not *see* the database, it will just function without mapping TII data onto names and locations.